BCCDC-DSI/PHIDO-App/README.md

 3. Copy-paste below in the console
     ```source( 'data_prepare/create_dataset3_list.R') ```

-    - This script will update within >20 minutes**:
+    - This script will complete within 10 minutes**:
        ```data/phido_output.RData```

-**as tested on 2024-07-22.
-In a later stage, we will automate this step completely
+**As tested on 2024-07-30.
+In a later stage, DAS will automate this step completely.

 </details>